toirl/plorma/docs/source/userguide/task.rst

 .. math::

-        priority * (severity * 2.77)
+        priority * severity

 In Plorma the calculated value is called the *Taskweight*.
-The severity is weighted and has more influence in the Taskweight than the priority.
+The range to the priority is (100,85,70,50,35,20).
+The range to the priority is (1,0.85,0.7,0.5,0.35,0.2).
 The Taskweight is used in the Taskoverview are prioritization criteria.

+If either the priority or the severity is not set, than the weight can not be calculated and is unknown.

 .. note::